Anniepoo/swiplchrtut/examples.md

 A **Recognizer**, for our purposes, is a CHR program that takes some input and 'finds' a pattern within it.

-For an example of doing more general recognition, see the game referenced in [[A web application where POST requests modify the store, subject to complex constraints.]]
+For an example of doing more general recognition, see the game referenced in xref:postcomplex[A web application where POST requests modify the store, subject to complex constraints.]

 A traditional bottom up parser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^